Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

 And while we're looking at these Facts About Anchorage Alaska.

-How many times Alaskans been asked by folks in the “lower 48” about whether it's dark all the time in the winter, or light all the time in the summer way up there in Anchorage?
+Folks in the “lower 48” want to know about whether it's dark all the time in the winter, or light all the time in the summer way up there in Anchorage?

 Here's “an answer”